sullivan-p/DesignParser/README.md

 ## Contributions

 Patrick and Navine both made contributions to the code base and made updates to the UML diagram.
+Navine worked on the tests.
+Patrick worked on the high level design of the application.
 (See the commit log for more specific contributions.)

 ## Instructions